phu0ngng/nccl/docs/userguide/source/usage/groups.rst

  ncclGroupEnd();

 It is permitted to combine aggregation with multi-GPU launch and use different communicators in a group launch as shown in the Management Of Multiple GPUs From One Thread topic.
 When combining multi-GPU launch and aggregation, ncclGroupStart and ncclGroupEnd can be either used once or at each level.
-The following example groups the allReduce operations from different layers and on multiple CUDA devices :
+The following example groups the allReduce operations from different layers and on multiple CUDA devices:

 .. code:: C